anjosmi/hello-world/README.md

 - What if there are more than 2 words?
 - What if there are only numbers?
 - What if there is an empty String?
+- What if the words are not spelled correctly?

 ## Question2